malenehj/MLOps_g22_2024/README.md

 1. **Overall goal of the project:**
 The goal of this project is to perform multiclass classification to identify an expressed emotion based on a single sentence.

-2. **What framework are you going to use and you do you intend to include the framework into your project?**
+2. **What framework are you going to use and do you intend to include the framework into your project?**
 Since the task is natural language processing (NLP), we use the [Transformers](https://github.com/huggingface/transformers) framework from the Huggingface group, which contains pretrained state-of-the-art models for NLP tasks.

 3. **What data are you going to run on (initially, may change)?**